Topography: Use of laser scanners

-Topographic surveys using laser scanners, commonly known as lidar (LIght Detection And Ranging), is a method for capturing high-resolution spatial data of landscapes, architectural structures, and terrains with a vertical accuracy of 10 centimeters.
+Topographic surveys using laser scanners, commonly known as lidar (LIght Detection And Ranging), are a method for capturing high-resolution spatial data of landscapes, architectural structures, and terrains with a vertical accuracy of 10 centimeters.
 These surveys utilise a laser scanner that emits millions of laser pulses every second.
 The travel time of these pulses as they are reflected or bounce back from the ground are measured, allowing for the creation of a detailed point cloud that represents the scanned environment.
 Products of lidar include Digital elevation models (DEMs), which are a representation of the bare earth topographic surface (excluding vegetation, buildings and other surface objects).

 Passive sensor methodologies

 Besides their role in photogrammetry, aerial and satellite imagery can be used to identify and delineate terrain features and more general land-cover features.
 Certainly they have become more and more a part of geovisualization, whether maps or GIS systems.
 False-color and non-visible spectra imaging can also help determine the lie of the land by delineating vegetation and other land-use information more clearly.
-Images can be in visible colours and in other spectrum.
+Images can be in visible colours and in other spectra.

 Photogrammetry

 Photogrammetry is a measurement technique for which the co-ordinates of the points in 3D of an object are determined by the measurements made in two photographic images (or more) taken starting from different positions, usually from different passes of an aerial photography flight.
 In this technique, the common points are identified on each image.
 A line of sight (or ray) can be built from the camera location to the point on the object.
-It is the intersection of its rays (triangulation) which determines the relative three-dimensional position of the point.
+It is the intersection of its rays (triangulation) that determines the relative three-dimensional position of the point.
 Known control points can be used to give these relative positions absolute values.
-More sophisticated algorithms can exploit other information on the scene known a priori (for example, symmetries in certain cases allowing the rebuilding of three-dimensional co-ordinates starting from one only position of the camera).
+More sophisticated algorithms can exploit other information on the scene known a priori (for example, symmetries in certain cases allowing the rebuilding of three-dimensional co-ordinates starting from only one position of the camera).